Arthur Byron Coble, 1878--1966

 For Coble's students, see the Mathematics Genealogy Project\footnote{\url{https://www.genealogy.math.ndsu.nodak.edu}}.
-More details on the women students are in the books by J.~Green and J.~LaDuke ({\it Pioneering women in American mathematics: the pre-1940 PhD's,} AMS, Providence, R.I.; LMS, London, 2009) and M.A.M.~Murray ({\it Women Becoming Mathematicians: Creating a Professional Identity in Post World War II America,} MIT Press, 2000).
+More details on the women students are in the books by J.\ Green and J.\ LaDuke ({\it Pioneering women in American mathematics: the pre-1940 PhD's,} American Mathematical Society, Providence, R.I.; London Mathematical Society, London, 2009) and M.\ A.\ M.\ Murray ({\it Women Becoming Mathematicians: Creating a Professional Identity in Post World War II America,} MIT Press, 2000).

 See also the Wikipedia entry\footnote{\url{https://en.wikipedia.org/wiki/Arthur_Byron_Coble}} and the History of Mathematics Archive\footnote{\url{https://mathshistory.st-andrews.ac.uk/Biographies/Coble}}.